DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDraggable/dxDraggable.md

 ---
 ---
 ##### shortDescription
-**Draggable** is a user interface utility that allows widget elements to be dragged and dropped.
+**Draggable** is a user interface utility that allows UI component elements to be dragged and dropped.

 ---